This post may contain affiliate links. Please read my affiliate policy.

 A half spoon of vibrant turmeric powder being scooped from a glass jar

-How to Make Dairy-free Turmeric Milk
+How to Make This Dairy-Free Golden Milk Recipe

 If you’re looking for a cozy, caffeine-free drink to end your day on a calming note, this turmeric milk is it.
 Inspired by the traditional Indian drink haldi doodh, this dairy-free version is easy to make at home: